AWS re:invent 2019 was my first AWS event, and it was exciting, busy, and lots of fun.

 - Query any data source with Amazon Athena

-I found very quickly that I was trying to do too much.
-Back to back sessions, lots of walking, stopping to chat to someone on the way and trying to catch up with what I’d missed became tiring.
-If I was to do it again I’d aim for two Workshops or Builders Sessions a day and keep the rest flexible for anything that popped up.
+I realised very quickly that I was trying to do too much.
+The back-to-back sessions, the walking, stopping to chat with someone on the way and catching up on what I’d missed got tiring.
+My advice is to plan for two workshops per day and keep the rest open for anything that arises.

-While the Expo gets a lot of attention I enjoyed the more relaxed Quad in the Aria.
-There were vendors there too but on a much smaller scale if you wanted to have a conversation without the crowd.
+Although the Expo gets a lot of attention, I enjoyed the more relaxed Quad at the Aria.
+Vendors were present too, but on a much smaller scale if you wanted to have a conversation without the crowd.

-Swag is such a big part of re:Invent there are blog posts dedicated to it.
-However, if you aren’t able to cram it all into your bag at the end of the week it becomes wasteful.
-It was great to see Donation bins dotted around campus for anyone who grabbed more than they should have.
+re:Invent is so big on swag that there are blog posts dedicated to it.
+At the end of the week, if you are not able to cram it all into your bag, it is wasteful.
+The donation bins dotted around campus were a great idea for anyone who grabbed more than they should have.

-Sadly Workshops, Builders Sessions and Chalk Talks do not get recorded.
-Which makes it all the more important to prioritise hands-on learning.
+Recordings of the keynotes and sessions are now available online for those who could not attend every talk, and for those who watched online.
+Workshops, Builders Sessions, and Chalk Talks do not get recorded.
+Which makes it more important to place an emphasis on hands-on learning.

 Trying something new

-For those who couldn’t make it to a hands-on session there were QuickLabs in a quiet room in the Venetian.
-This was a great way to fill in time, learn something new in a quiet spot and escape the crowds.
-If I go to another re:invent I’ll be doing more of these.
+Those who couldn’t attend a hands-on session could participate in QuickLabs in a quiet room in the Venetian.
+It was a great way to fill in time, learn something new, and get out of the crowds.
+I will do more of these if I go to another re:invent.

-Even though the Builders Sessions and Workshops were not recorded the resources are now available on Github.
-This is an unofficial list by by Jennine Townsend of the Workshop resources as they become available.
+Despite the fact that the Builders Sessions and workshops were not recorded, the resources are now available on Github.
+This is an unofficial list by Jennine Townsend of the Workshop resources as they become available.

-Out of all the advice I received in the lead up to re:Invent comfortable shoes was the most important.
-I usually struggle to get my 10,000 steps in but that was no problem during my week in Vegas.
-On the days I was out during the day and networking during the evening I topped 20,000.
-Comfortable shoes made all the difference.
+The most important advice I received in the lead up to re:Invent comfortable shoes.
+Usually, I have trouble getting in my 10,000 steps, but not during my week in Vegas.
+On the days when I was out during the day and networking in the evening, I reached 20,000.
+A comfortable pair of shoes made all the difference.

 Escaping the crowds

-I spent my first couple of days at the very busy Venetian.
-My last days were spent at the Aria where it was much quieter and easier to get around.
-While all the exciting things like Keynotes and the Expo were held at the Venetian I would recommend checking out the other venues earlier on.
+My first two days were spent at the very busy Venetian.
+My last days were spent at the Aria, which was quieter and easier to get around.
+All the exciting things like Keynotes and the Expo were held at the Venetian, but I recommend checking out the other venues early on.

 Year in the making

-Now that I am back in New Zealand (and more rested) I’m excited to review my notes, teach a workshop or two and start watching all the sessions in my playlist.
-I had a great experience networking and learning over the week and am looking forward to my next re:Invent.
+After returning to New Zealand (and feeling more rested), I’m looking forward to reviewing my notes, teaching a workshop or two, and watching all the sessions from my playlist.
+I had a great time networking and learning over the week and I’m looking forward to my next re:Invent.